Techjourney15/To-Do-Django/TO-DO-Django/README.md

 4. Write tests for new functionality
 5. Submit a pull request

-## License

-This project is open source and available under the MIT License.

 ## Support

-For questions or issues, please create an issue in the project repository or contact the maintainer.
+For questions or issues, please create an issue in the project repository .

 ---